attilaolah/attilaolah.github.io/_posts/2011-09-29-how-not-to-use-a-word-processor.markdown

  - office
 summary: "Here's a couple of things you should know when using a word processor.
-Although most people seem to already know this, some might not, so I felt the need to help those by posting this tutorial."
+Although most people seem to already know this, some might not, so I felt the need to help those by posting this tutorial&hellip;"
 ---

 <div class="img center left">